 For example, you could add a section for your top posts of the week or month.
 Or, you might find that a handful of pieces bring in the majority of your traffic, and displaying these to new visitors can boost your readership.
 Then, after directing visitors to your top posts, you’ll benefit further by directing them to related posts.
-This is just one of many content strategies for bloggers, but it works pretty well.

 By showcasing your best work, you direct readers straight to the best content you have to offer.
 Hopefully, they’ll find value in your articles, then share them with others, and maybe even convert (if that’s your goal).